gradle/gradle/samples/multi-project-with-buildSrc/README.md

 A [multi-project build][1] with common logic defined in [`buildSrc`](./buildSrc) including a [custom task](./buildSrc/src/main/kotlin/HelloTask.kt#L5).

-Gradle Script Kotlin support is enabled recursively for all projects in [settings.gradle](./settings.gradle#L3).

 List the available tasks with:

     ./gradlew tasks --task